Mahbubul Haque

-Mahbubul Haque (born 3 November 1948) is a Bangladeshi professor, researcher and linguist.
-He was awarded Bangla Academy Literary Award in 2018 for his contributions in essay and Ekushey Padak in research category in 2019.
+Mahbubul Haque (3 November 1948 – 25 July 2024) was a Bangladeshi professor, researcher and linguist.
+He was awarded Bangla Academy Literary Award in 2018 for his contributions in essay and Ekushey Padak in the research category in 2019.

-Early life
+Life and career

-Haque was born on 3 November 1948 at Madhukhali Upazila of Faridpur District of the then East Pakistan (now Bangladesh).
+Haque was born on 3 November 1948 at Madhukhali Upazila of Faridpur District of the then East Bengal (now Bangladesh).
 He graduated in Bangla Language and Literature from Chittagong University in 1969 and earned a post-graduate degree in the same subject in 1970.
 In 1997, he received PhD degree from the same university.

+Haque died in Dhaka on 25 July 2024, at the age of 75.